nephio-project/docs/install-guide/demo-vagrant-windows.md

 **Warning**: for low end machines(less then 8T32GB) you need to alter the Vagrant file.
 This is not recommended!

-- In the Vagrant file "./Vagrantfile" there are *CPUS & RAM* parameters in `config.vm.provider`.
+- In the Vagrant file "./Vagrantfile" there are *CPUS & RAM* parameters in `config.vm.provider`, it's possible to override them at runtime:

+  -On Linux, or the Git Bash on Windows we can use one-liner command `CPUS=16 MEMORY=32768 vagrant up`

 - In the ansible "./playbooks/roles/bootstrap/tasks/prechecks.yml" there are the checks for *CPUS & RAM*